If your doctor thinks you might need a liver transplant, you'll need to have an assessment before you can be put on the waiting list.

 How long it takes

-The assessment process normally takes about 5 days.
+The assessment process usually takes about 5 days.

 You may need to stay in hospital during this time, or you may be able to go home at the end of each day.